 3.) contributed to practice guideline updates within her specialty and has

-4.) found a subspecialist for one of her patients who has been suffering with a complex issue, which now is finally being addressed by the right person.
+4.) found a subspecialist for one of her patients suffering from a complex issue, which is now finally being addressed by the right person.

-She feels informed, engaged and connected with her fellow colleagues.
-She feels like she is able to be a better doctor because all of the things that made her frustrated with the practice of medicine are now alleviated...
-The platform has brought her additional income on the side, and she is thinking about moving full time to this model, as it has been much better than any employment agreement she has ever been a part of.
+She feels informed, engaged, and connected with her fellow colleagues.
+She can be a better doctor because many of the things that made her frustrated with the practice of medicine are now alleviated...
+The platform has brought her additional income on the side, and she is thinking about moving full-time to this model.